rogerscuall/mock-direct-connect/README.md

 # Direct Connect Mock

 At the current moment is not possible to test features of Direct Connect without access to one.
-This is a mock of the Direct Connect API.
-It is useful to test Terraform code that uses the Direct Connect API.
+This is a mock of the Direct Connect API service.
+It is useful to test Terraform code that uses the Direct Connect API or any other code that uses the Direct Connect API.

 This like is very useful [AWS Direct API.](https://frichetten.com/blog/aws-api-protocols/#:~:text=Here%2C%20there%20is%20no%20X-Amz-Target%20header.%20It%20is,to%20intercept%20CLI%20traffic%20and%20inspect%20it%20yourself.)